-The City of Salisbury, in compliance with the City's Citizen Participation Plan, advertises and holds two (2) public hearings annually on the community development needs of the City.
-These hearings are held
+The City of Salisbury, in compliance with the City's Citizen Participation Plan, advertises and holds two public hearings annually on the community development needs of the City.
+These hearings are held in the City Council Chambers to provide residents with the opportunity to discuss the City's CDBG program and to offer suggestions on future CDBG program priorities.

-The CDBG public hearings are additionally broadcast live on Cable Channel 14 (PAC-14), and the recordings of the hearings are posted on YouTube for viewing after the original broadcast.
-A copy of the notice for the CDBG Public Hearings which ran in the Daily Times newspaper and the minutes from both meetings will be included in the 'Citizen Participation' section of the exhibits of the final version of the Annual Action Plan.
+The CDBG public hearings are additionally broadcast live on Cable Channel 14 (PAC-14), and the recordings of the hearings are posted on You Tube for viewing after the original broadcast.
+A copy of the notice for the CDBG Public Hearings which ran in the Daily Times newspaper and the minutes from both meetings has been included in the Citizen Participation section of the exhibits of the annual action plan.
+All CDBG public notices are published in the Legal section of the Daily Times newspaper, as well as posted on the City's website and Facebook page.